 As in Emergency departments, the use of patient lifters clearly mandates for a height increase of ceiling, as shown on the attached pictures, then you must consider the following.

 1. The ceiling should be set a 2900 or 3000mm FFL, the gantry will seat approx. 200mm below that, and the pendant arms another 300mm, the light seats below all that allowing a tall individual to work comfortably under the lot.

 2. The area for the gantry should not be fitted with any devices that could clash with the moving equipment or restrict access to vital devices.

-The foot pendant is fitted right at the end of the room and allow staff to use these even with the curtains closed during visiting hours and at night as we fitted night lights over the keyboards.
+The foot pendant is fitted right at the end of the room and allows the staff to use these even with the curtains closed during visiting hours and at night, as we fit night lights over the keyboards.

 © 2021 Medical Design Innovations Pty Ltd | All rights reserved. | Developed by Procloud Group - Websites, Signage & SEO